garimaverma449/Git-Practice/README.md

 ## **Git Branch**

-This commands list all the branches in the working directory.
+This command list all the branches in the working directory.
 _Usage_
 - git branch